the most iconic fugly shoe hybrids in fashion history

 Adidas x Jeremy Scott “Teddy Bears”

 Jeremy Scott first partnered up with Adidas Originals in 2008, bringing the “Teddy Bears” to the runway in 2010.
 Scott is known for his wild designs, and the soft toy-sneaker hybrid was one of a kind.

 If anyone can pull off thigh-high boots held up with a belt, it’s Rihanna.
 Custom designed, taking nearly three months to make, she stepped out in these for her ANTI tour in 2016.

 Balenciaga’s iconic “pantashoe” design is the perfect mix of chic and strange.
 Debuting at Paris Fashion Week last year, the 80s-inspired latex pant-shoe combo saves wearing two separate pieces.

 Anthony Vaccarello debuted these stiletto heels as part of Saint Laurent's fall 17 collection in his first season as creative director.
 Because walking in stilettos is hard enough, these may be the most difficult to wear hybrids yet.
 Worn by the likes of Rihanna and Céline Dion, these babies sold for $1,995 US.

 Hood by Air x Frye double boot

 Why have one boot facing when you can have two?
 These double-faced western boots debuted at the Hood by Air x Frye spring/summer 17 show, featuring two pointy toes and brightly colored leather.

 Gucci Patent Leather Sock Sandals

-Gucci first dropped a short version of its Ilse boot on Nordstorm in the beginning of 2017, releasing a longer version later that year.
-Failing to recognise the many different shades of “nude,” this style was not inclusive and, frankly, pretty darn fugly.
+Gucci first dropped a short version of its "Ilse" boot on Nordstorm in the beginning of 2017, releasing a longer version later that year.
+Failing to recognize the many different shades of “nude,” this style was not inclusive and, frankly, pretty darn fugly.